swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

     $ git checkout -b exercise

-Step 3 : Add your collaborator as a remote and check to make sure you're connected, e.g., Darren would type the following
+Step 3 : Add your collaborator as a remote and check to make sure you're connected, e.g., B would type the following

-    $ git remote add kendra https://github.com/kendra/REPO_NAME.git
+    $ git remote add a https://github.com/a/REPO_NAME.git
     $ git remote -v
-    $ git fetch kendra
+    $ git fetch a

-Let's say that Darren is interested in adding a feature to the code he and Kendra are working on.
+Let's say that B is interested in adding a feature to the code that B and A are working on.
 Previously, we worked on a mean function, so let's add a median function.

 ```python
 def median(numlist):